Tadalafil

 Can tadalafil and sildenafil be taken together?

-No, you should not take more than one PDE5 inhibitor at a time.
+No, you should not take more than one erectile dysfunction medication at a time.
 This could increase the risk of serious side effects and could be dangerous, especially if you have other medical conditions or take certain medications.

 If you think your ED treatment is not working and you want to try another medication or change your dose, speak to your doctor.